moby/moby/docs/sources/reference/builder.md

 Note

-if you build using STDIN (`docker build - < somefile` .literal}), there is no build context, so the Dockerfile can only contain an URL based ADD statement.
+if you build using STDIN (`docker build - < somefile`), there is no build context, so the Dockerfile can only contain an URL based ADD statement.

 Note